GrandLTU/behat-demo/README.md

 Behat
 =====

+Tests without javascript can be run right away

+`vendor/bin/behat -p no_js`

-To run tests start web server on port 8000 `bin/console server:start 127.0.0.1:8000`
+To run tests with javascript start web server and chromedriver
+ - `bin/console server:start 127.0.0.1:8000`
+ - `chromedriver --url-base=wd/hub --port=4444`

-Now it is possible to run behat tests without javascript `vendor/bin/behat -p default`
+Now it is possible to run behat tests with javascript

-To run tests with javascript start chromedriver `chromedriver --url-base=wd/hub --port=4444`

-And run tests
 `vendor/bin/behat -p javascript`